Alex-twn/STM32MP15x_workshop/readme.md

 [Developer Package download link]: https://www.st.com/en/embedded-software/stm32mp1dev.html

+*Note: If you cannot download the installation file, you can find it as well in the provided USB flash drive inside the folder 3.Developer_package_installation, please copy this installation file in `$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Developer-Package`*

 * *This package includes the following pieces of software in source code*
   * *Linux® kernel*
   * *U-Boot*